fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 Despite being of most value for dealing with effects, `Apply` provides
 convenient syntax for dealing with data structures.
-It is quite common
-to have to deal with multiple `Option` values.
 Consider rewriting

 {lang="text"}
 ~~~~~~~~